 - i.
 CIRM supports broad sharing of intellectual property of all kinds and encourages the timely publication of scientific articles in openaccess journals that provide immediate access to scientific accomplishments by the scientific community and general public.
-To encourage the use of open-access media by CIRM-funded researchers, CIRM will support publication costs associated with publication of scientific articles in open-access journals. - ii.
+To encourage the use of open-access media by CIRM-funded researchers, CIRM will support publication costs associated with publication of scientific articles in open-access journals through the use of budget supplements. - ii.
 To support the sharing of research findings with the scientific community and the general public as a whole, CIRM will create a CIRM Electronic Library Repository (CELR), accessible through the CIRM website.
 This resource is intended to allow access by the scientific community and the general public to summaries of published scientific articles resulting from CIRM-funded projects.
-Such abstracts will be written specifically by the authors of scientific articles for the general public and submitted to CIRM within 30 days of the publication of the corresponding scientific articles. - iii.
-To extend access to CIRM-funded research findings to the public, a copy of the final manuscripts of all scientific articles supported in whole or in part by CIRM may be deposited into PubMed Central [insert link here] to be made freely available within twelve (six?) months of the journal publisher's official date of final publication. - iv.
-A copy of each publication shall be submitted to CIRM along with the mandatory annual progress report. - v.
+Such abstracts will be written by the authors of scientific articles specifically for the general public and submitted to CIRM within 60 days of the publication of the corresponding scientific articles.
+Principal investigators will also submit a biographical sketch to accompany abstracts. - iii.
+To extend access to CIRM-funded research findings to the public, a copy of the final manuscripts of all scientific articles supported in whole or in part by CIRM may be deposited into PubMed Central [insert link here] to be made freely available within twelve months of the journal publisher's official date of final publication unless prohibited by the copyright policy of the publisher. - iv.
+A copy of each publication shall be submitted to CIRM along with the mandatory annual progress report.

+v.
 In all publications, announcements, presentations, and press releases by grantee organizations, grantee organizations shall acknowledge CIRM support and identify the number of the CIRM grant that enabled the work.